Context-Aware Indoor Point Cloud Object Generation through User Instructions: Methodology

 In Point-E, \textit{guidance} is used as a trade-off between sample diversity and fidelity in diffusion.
 Point-E inherits the classifier-free guidance from \cite{guidance-diffusion}, where a conditional diffusion model is trained with the class label stochastically dropped and replaced with an additional \O, using the drop probability 0.1.
 During the sampling, the model's output $\epsilon$ is linearly extrapolated away from the unconditional prediction towards the conditional prediction:

 for guidance scale $s \geq 1$.

 Several modifications are made to the Point-E model to better adapt it for context-aware generation tasks.
-One of the key changes involves the integration of context feature vectors $\vect{z}_{ctx}$ with the text feature vectors $\vect{z}_{\text{CLIP}}$ generated by the CLIP model \cite{CLIP} as shown in \cref{fig:general_pipeline}.
+One of the key changes involves the integration of context feature vectors $\vect{z}_{ctx}$ with the text feature vectors $\vect{z}_{CLIP}$ generated by the CLIP model \cite{CLIP} as shown in Fig.~\ref{fig:general_pipeline}.
+Alignment between $\vect{z}_{CLIP}$ and the text instruction feature vectors $ \vect{z}_{lang}$ produced by the transformer encoder is proposed to enhance cross-modal comprehension.
 This new combined feature vector is then used as input labels in the guided diffusion learning process, formulated as:

 The primary objective of this modification is to enable the diffusion model to effectively utilize contextual information from the scene and query text as \textit{guidance}.
-This, in turn, allows for the generation of objects that are more harmoniously integrated with their surroundings.
+This enables the modification of objects that are more seamlessly integrated with their environment.